ome/training-docker/_episodes/10-officialomero.md

 Pull all the required images:
 ~~~
-docker pull openmicroscopy/omero-server:5.4.0
+docker pull openmicroscopy/omero-server:5.6.15
-docker pull openmicroscopy/omero-web:5.4.0
+docker pull openmicroscopy/omero-web:5.29.0-1
-docker pull postgres:9.6
+docker pull postgres:16
 ~~~
 {: .bash}

 ### Database and Networking

-A naive way to join containers together is to use port forwarding, and configure each container to connect to the required port.
+A way to join containers together is to use port forwarding, and configure each container to connect to the required port.
 However, this is insecure.

 Instead you can create a separate Docker network for you application.
 This ensures:
 - only containers within the same network can talk to each other (unless you forward a port)
-- Docker runs an internal DNS server that lets you reference other images by name
+- Docker runs an internal DNS server that let's you reference other images by name

 If you do not specify a network Docker provides a default network, but this does not support communication between containers.